burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Some language decisions due to B.Stroustoup:

-- *"C++ does not have a universal class Object.
+- *" C++ does not have a universal class Object.
 It's so because, in C++, we don't need one: generic programming provides statically type safe alternatives in most cases.
-Also, there is no useful universal class, and in fact, using a universal base class implies the cost."*
+Also, there is no valid universal class; in fact, using a universal base class implies the cost."*

 - *"Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
-That is, with generics (whether Java or C# generics), You program against precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*
+With generics (whether Java or C# generics), You program against precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*

 # Why learn C++ if I know Python (Toy Example)

 Sometimes while making programs in Python, you need to write programs directly in Python, not only call external C++ libraries from it.
-Possible reasons why you need (really) implement algorithm in Python:
+Possible reasons why you can implement the algorithm in Python:
 * Algorithm is short and suitable for CPU.
-* Library does not exist or Library exists but does not provide Python bindings.
+* Library does not exist, or Library exists but does not provide Python bindings.
 * Library does not provide enough configuration
-* You need to change something fundamental inside Library, but Library is written in C++ and you don't know C++.
+* You need to change something fundamental inside C++ Library, and you don't know C++.

-Unfortunately, creating an (CPU effective) algorithm in Python when total wall clock time matters is not easy at all.
-As a concrete example Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:
+Creating a CPU-effective algorithm in Python is difficult when wall clock time matters.
+As a concrete example, Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:
 * Both programs use single-core CPU
 * C++ program does not use any special optimization techniques.
 It's usual C++ code.

-The test is based on comparing the behavior of:
+The test compares wall clock time of the following:
 1. Python with native Python lists
 2. Python implementation with NumPy arrays
 3. Cython(a programming language that mixes C and Python)
 4. Flat C/C++ arrays used in C/C++.

-The task is performing setup elements in the array in an arithmetic sequence, their summation, and conversion to `double` (fp64).
-We will perform a sum of 10M elements of arithmetic series(start element is 0 and step is 1, number of elements is 10M) via brute force.
+The task is performing setup elements in the array with 10M elements as an arithmetic sequence, performing their summation, and converting the result to `double` (fp64).
 Our OS is Ubuntu 18.04.6, x86_64.

-**1. Native Python implementations:**
+**1. Native Python implementation**

 ```Python
 #!/usr/bin/env python3